platformatic/platformatic/docs/db/configuration.md

 - **`events`** (`boolean` or `object`, default: `true`) — Controls the support for events published by the SQL mapping layer.
   - `enabled`: Set to `true` to activate event publishing, which  support for GraphQL Subscription over WebSocket using an in-process message broker.
-  - Custom Broker: To use an external message broker, such as Redis, provide the connection string as shown in the example below.
+  - Custom Broker: To use an external message broker, such as Valkey, provide the connection string as shown in the example below.

   ```json title="Example Object"
   {